 Highway tolls are the predominant source of revenue available to the Authority to pay debt service on its outstanding bonds.
 The ultimate use of the E-470 toll road by motorists and the level of toll revenues to be generated through such use are influenced by numerous factors.
 Since the COVID-19 pandemic in 2020, when toll transactions and revenue decreased by 36% and 37% respectively from 2019, there has been a slow but steady recovery to pre-pandemic levels.
 Fiscal year 2021 saw toll transaction volumes increase by 31% from 2020, while 2022 saw volumes increase by another 13% from 2021.
-Finally, 2023 saw transaction volume increase by 11% over 2022 and reach the highest annual traffic on record, with each month from February through December also setting a new all-time monthly traffic record.
-Despite the continued impacts on global and local economies caused by broad inflation, elevated fuel prices and supply chain issues, E-470 exceeded 2019 levels of both toll transactions and revenue by 6% and 4%, respectively.
+Finally, 2024 saw transaction volume increase by 6% over 2023 and reach the highest annual traffic on record.

 Throughout this entire period, the Authority has been closely monitoring monthly and annual traffic volumes along the E-470 toll road and has remained very proactive and flexible with revisions to toll revenue projections, budget, and operating and capital costs.
-The Authority finished 2023 at 108% of the toll revenue projections per the CDM Smith December 2021 bring down letter.
-In addition to traffic volumes recovering from the depressed levels experienced during the pandemic, the Authority continues to have adequate unrestricted funds within the General Surplus Account which could be available to pay debt service when due, if needed, and which continues to fund the capital program.
-As of December 31, 2023, restricted fund balances were \$161.3 million and unrestricted funds within the General Surplus Account were \$394.3 million, respectively.
+The Authority finished 2024 at 104.5% of the toll revenue projections per the CDM Smith March 2024 bring down letter.
+As of December 31, 2024, restricted fund balances were \$139.6 million and unrestricted funds within the General Surplus Account were \$367.3 million, respectively.
 The Authority believes, although there is no certainty, that such unrestricted funds together with future net toll revenues will be sufficient to pay debt service when due as well as self-fund the entire capital program in the near-term as planned, despite the increased cost estimates for some of the larger capital projects due to inflationary impacts.
 Though over the last decade the Authority has been able to level off its annual debt service payments to relieve the pressure of increasing toll rates to match increases in annual debt service payments, continued growth in traffic and revenue will be necessary to keep up with increasing costs of operation.
 This growth and its impact on financial condition will depend on future developments, which remain uncertain and cannot be fully determined at this time.